Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 General Shan: I don't believe you.

-Holmes: You should, you know.
+Sherlock: You should, you know.
 Sherlock Holmes is nothing at all like him.
 How would you describe me, John?
 Resourceful, dynamic?
 Enigmatic?

 Watson: Late.

-Holmes: I have high hopes for you Inspector.
+Sherlock: I have high hopes for you Inspector.
 A glittering career.

 DI Dimmock: I go where you point me.

-Holmes: Exactly.
+Sherlock: Exactly.

 Watson: "Nine million for jade pin Dragon Den black tramway."

-Holmes: An instruction to all their London operatives.
+Sherlock: An instruction to all their London operatives.
 A message.
 What they were trying to reclaim.

 Watson: A jade pin.

-Watson: But hang on, a hair pin worth nine million pounds?
+Watson: But hang on, a hair pin worth nine million pounds.

-Holmes: Apparently.
+Sherlock: Apparently.

 Watson: Why so much?

-Holmes: Depends who owned it.
+Sherlock: Depends who owned it.

 Amanda: Amanda.

-Holmes: He brought you a present.
+Sherlock: He brought you a present.

 Amanda: Oh.
 Hello.

-Holmes: A little gift when he came back from China.
+Sherlock: A little gift when he came back from China.

-Amanda: How did you know that?
+Amanda: How do you know that?

-Holmes: You weren't just his PA, were you?
+Sherlock: You weren’t just his PA, were you?

 Amanda: Someone's been gossiping.

-Holmes: No.
+Sherlock: No.

 Amanda: Then I don't understand why—